Class-Based Views#

 • names one of FastAPI’s bare-injectable special types (Request, Response, BackgroundTasks, WebSocket).

-This matches the rule FastAPI itself applies to function parameters.
-A plain annotation like model: type[Foo] is not wired — it’s just a type hint, safe to add for documentation or static-checker purposes.
+This matches FastAPI function parameters.
+A plain annotation like model: type[Foo] is only a type hint.

 from fastapi import Request